-Vertical gardens are increasingly popular in homes of all sizes and styles.
-They are attractive, interesting, and help to create healthier indoor air.
+Learning how to make a vertical garden indoors is becoming more popular.
+Vertical gardens are fashionable in homes of all sizes and styles.
+They are attractive, exciting, and help to create healthier indoor air.

 Here’s how to make a vertical garden indoors.

 Choose the Right Plants for Your Wall, or the Right Wall for Your Plants

 Perhaps the most important part of how to create a vertical garden indoors is choosing plants that will thrive together.
 Different plants have different light, space, and water requirements, so you want to choose plants that have similar needs and can grow well on the same wall.

 If you want to grow a vertical garden in a specific place in your home, it’s important to choose plants that will do well there.
 Also, if you want to grow a particular kind of vertical garden, like an herb garden, then it needs to be placed in an area with adequate light.
 Here are some tips to help you decide.

 How to Make a Vertical Garden Indoors: Light